SUBPART 232.10--PERFORMANCE-BASED PAYMENTS

 232.1003-70 Criteria for use.

-(ii) Analyze the performance-based payment schedule using the performance-based payments (PBP) analysis tool.
-The PBP analysis tool is on the DPAP website in the Cost, Pricing & Finance section, Performance Based Payments - Guide Book & Analysis Tool tab, at
+(ii) The contracting officer shall analyze the performance-based payment schedule using the performance-based payments (PBP) analysis tool.
+The PBP analysis tool is on the DPC website in the Price, Cost and Finance section.
+The PBP analysis tool and Performance Based Payment Guidebook are available at https://www.acq.osd.mil/asda/dpc/pcf/pricing-topics.html#pdp.

-(A) When considering performance-based payments, obtain from the offeror/contractor a proposed performance-based payments schedule that includes all performance-based payments events, completion criteria and event values along with the projected expenditure profile in order to negotiate the value of the performance events.
+(A) When considering performance-based payments, obtain from the offeror/contractor a proposed performance-based payments schedule that includes all performance-based payments events, completion criteria and event values along with the projected monthly expenditure profile in order to negotiate the value of the performance events such that the performance-based payments are not expected to result in an unreasonably low or negative level of contractor investment in the contract.
 If performance-based payments are deemed practical, the Government will evaluate and negotiate the details of the performance-based payments schedule.

 (B) For modifications to contracts that already use performance-based payments financing, the basis for negotiation must include performance-based payments.
-The PBP analysis tool will be used in the same manner to help determine the price for the modification.
-The only difference is that the baseline assuming customary progress payments will reflect an objective profit rate instead of a negotiated profit rate;
+The PBP analysis tool will be used in the same manner to help determine the price for the modification;

 (c) Instructions for multiple appropriations.
 If the contract contains foreign military sales requirements, the contracting officer shall provide instructions for distribution of the contract financing payments to each country’s account.